Appearance

 "The past year was the worst year of my life.
 I experienced a betrayal, loss, and sadness unlike anything I've ever known."[33]

-That sentence deserves the same respect any honest faith-loss does.
-The specific shape of it deserves naming, not just sympathy: the disaffiliate's grief is in part the experience of having invested earnest belief and now feeling betrayed by what they encountered — I trusted a tradition that didn't tell me everything; I now distrust the institution; I now distrust my prior religious experience as evidence of anything.
-That is a real and distinct loss, and it is not dispositive about the truth claims, but it is not nothing.
+That sentence deserves the same respect any faith-loss does.
+The disaffiliate's grief is in part the experience of having invested earnest belief and now feeling betrayed by what was encountered: I trusted a tradition that didn't tell me everything; I now distrust the institution; I now distrust my prior religious experience as evidence of anything.
+A real and distinct loss sits in those words.
+It is not dispositive about the truth claims, and it is not nothing.

 One framing question deserves direct engagement before we close.
 The CES Letter presents itself as the questions of a sincere believer who lost faith because the apologetic encounter destroyed his testimony.
-Steven Harper's 2024 FAIR address documents that this framing is contested by the contemporaneous record — Reddit posts, pseudonymous critical activity, a disaffiliation timeline that appears to substantially predate the Letter's stated framing.[39]
-Contesting the framing of one document does not void the same trajectory for every honest disaffiliate; many readers have lived exactly the experience Runnells's framing claims.
-But the response on this site is to the document's arguments, not to its biographical framing — and a reader weighing whether the document is a sincere truth-seeker's questions or a more curated rhetorical product deserves to know that the question is documented.
+Steven Harper's 2024 FAIR address documents that this framing is contested by the contemporaneous record: Reddit posts, pseudonymous critical activity, a disaffiliation timeline that appears to substantially predate the CES Letter's stated framing.[36]
+Contesting one document's framing does not void the same trajectory for every disaffiliate, and many readers have lived exactly the experience Runnells's framing claims.
+The response on this site is to the document's arguments, not to its biographical framing, and a reader weighing whether the document is a sincere truth-seeker's questions or a more curated rhetorical product deserves to know the question is documented.

-When the questions get genuinely hard, here is where I keep landing.
 The Book of Mormon exists.
 It was produced in the manner described above.
-Holland in 2009 — endorsing his great-grandfather George Cannon's earlier formulation — captured the structural argument I find I cannot get past: "No wicked man could write such a book as this; and no good man would write it, unless it were true and he were commanded of God to do so."[40]
+In 2009, Jeffrey R. Holland put that same fact at the center of an apostolic witness, closing with the line he inherited from his great-grandfather: "No wicked man could write such a book as this; and no good man would write it, unless it were true and he were commanded of God to do so."[37]
 That line is preached, not argued.
-The argument under it is the structural one above: the Book of Mormon's existence under the constraints documented is a fact the Letter never engages, and any honest reckoning with the Restoration has to reckon with what is there before it pronounces what is not.
+The argument under it is the structural one above, and it is what any serious reckoning with the Restoration has to weigh before it pronounces on what is not yet settled.

 A Note from the Author